Mecha-Weasel/spittoon/FAQ.md

 [10] Technical details of the HSB change?
 ----------------------------------------
-Q: What EXACTLY was changed in the game client DLL / so file?
+Q: What EXACTLY was changed in the game client .dll / .so file?
 A: Changed the URL for where to retrieve HSB data from, as follows:

 	URL Before: